-Section 3 - Introduction
+Section 3 Introduction

-Witton Middle School recognises the contribution they can make to protect and support pupils in within their school.
-The aim of this policy is to safeguard and promote all our pupils' welfare, safety, health, and well-being by creating an honest, open, caring and supportive environment.
+Name of School, as part of the Spire Learning Trust, recognises the contribution it can make to protect and support pupils in School.
+The aim of this policy is to safeguard and promote our pupils' welfare, safety, health, and well-being by creating an honest, open, caring, and supportive environment.
 The pupils' welfare is of paramount importance.